peterlacko/gooddata-ui/website/versioned_docs/version-5.0.0/start_with_visual_components.md

 original_id: start_with_visual_components
 ---

-GoodData.UI comes with ready-made visual components listed in the Visual Components section that you can use as-is or further customize.
-You can also use the unique visualization component that simply renders any chart you create on the GoodData platform.
+GoodData.UI comes with ready-made visual components listed in the Visual Components section.
+You can use these visual components as-is or customize them.
+You can also use the unique Visualization component that simply renders any chart that you create on the GoodData platform.

-This article provides components examples and basic usage information to get you going.
+This article provides components examples and basic instructions on component usage.

 ## Responsive UI

-Visual Components are responsive by nature and fill the whole content of their wrapper element.
-This behaviour also implicates that in case you want a visualization with specific `height` and `width`, you have to specifiy them in the wrapper element.
-Otherwise, the visualization will not work correctly.
+Visual components are responsive by nature and take the whole space of their wrapper element.
+This behavior implicates that if you want to create a visualization with a specific `height` and `width`, you must specify those dimensions in the wrapper element.
+Otherwise, the visualization may not be visible.

 ### Example